-The purpose of this policy is to establish guidelines which prohibit offenders from conducting business (i.e. providing goods or services) for compensation.
+It is the policy of North Carolina Department of Public Safety, Prisons to establish guidelines which prohibit offenders from conducting business (i.e. providing goods or services) for compensation.

 Offender operation of a business of any nature or any unapproved offender activity for compensation is a threat to institutional order and safety.
 These threats include but are not limited to the staff resources required to monitor activities for compensation, the need to avoid an offender being viewed as a potential source of funds or other benefit, avoiding disputes among offenders and limiting the potential for fraud.